montoyjh/propjockey/README.md

-# Interactive Leaderboard for Property Requests and Notification (ILPRN)

-ILPRN is a way for staff managing scientific computing resources to facilitate a user community voting to prioritize calculation of properties across a database of known entities.
+The Interactive Leaderboard for Property Requests and Notification (ILPRN, "ill-pern") is a way for staff managing scientific computing resources to facilitate a user community voting to prioritize calculation of properties across a database of known entities.
 For example, across a database of entities corresponding to known crystalline materials, the full elastic tensor may not already be calculated for each material because such a calculation is computationally expensive.

 The staff managing the growth and dissemination of this database of material structures and properties wishes to empower the community of